-Join fellow alumni in fellowship as we recognize the winners of the Dei Verbum and Lumen Gentium distinguished alumni awards, immediately preceding the 15th annual Landregan Lecture, featuring Rev. John W. O'Malley, S.J., who will present on his popular book "What Happened at Vatican II."
+Join fellow alumni in fellowship as we recognize the winners of the Dei Verbum and Lumen Gentium distinguished alumni awards, immediately preceding the 16th annual Landregan Lecture, featuring Rev. John W. O'Malley, S.J., who will present on his popular book "What Happened at Vatican II."

-The following distiguished alumni will be recognized on December 7, 2013 for their exemplary service to the local church in general, the work of faith formation in particular, and the larger community, especially the poor and needy.
+The following distiguished alumni were recognized in 2013 for their exemplary service to the local church in general, the work of faith formation in particular, and the larger community, especially the poor and needy.

 2013 Lumen Gentium Award - Lari Newman-Williams